doyleyoung/bionic/docs/0_install.md

 ## Before you install

 A few things are required to be installed before bionic can be used.
-If you already have them installed, you can just skip it.
+If you already have them installed, just skip ahead.

 ### .Net Core SDK

 Because Bionic builds on the top of the amazing Blazor project, the first thing you need to do is to install [.Net Core SDK](https://blazor.net/docs/get-started.html#setup).

 !!! tip
-    If you are not using Visual Studio, [downloading installing .Net Core SDK](https://www.microsoft.com/net/download) will suffice.
+    If you are not using Visual Studio, [installing .Net Core SDK](https://www.microsoft.com/net/download) will suffice.

 Check if dotnet is installed: